-Our School Readiness Team is comprised of our Early Learning Specialist and School Readiness Nurse.
-This team is here to provide parents with support and ensure that their children from birth to five years of age are developing appropriately.
+Our School Readiness Core Team is comprised of our Early Learning Specialist, School Readiness Nurse, School Psychologist and Speech and Language Pathologist.
+The team’s mission is to provide parents with support to ensure their children from birth to five years of age are developing appropriately.
 If referral services are needed, our staff will guide you through the process and answer any questions you might have.
 Our goals are to foster healthy children, early learning, strong families, and quality services.
-Please visit the parent section of our Forms Page or FAQ Page to access current School Readiness referral and participation forms.
+All services are free of charge.
+Please visit the School Readiness Program Website to access current School Readiness referral and participation forms.

 Early Learning Specialist

 School Readiness Nurse

 What do we mean by School Readiness?

 “Readiness" is a term used to describe preparation for what comes next!
 Since 1990, one of the top national educational goals has been that all children in America will start school “ready to learn.”
 The Children and Families Commission of Orange County established the School Readiness Initiative in 2000 to fund school readiness coordinators in every elementary and unified school district.
 Readiness coordinators work with school staff, families, community stakeholders, and early care and educational communities to identify service gaps and promote best practices to ensure school readiness for all children.
 We offer services to children 0-5 and their families and work with local preschool providers to improve the children’s school readiness by aligning curriculum and connecting centers with parent education, health and social services.
 We provide:

 - Parent Education